 The Cochlear Center for Hearing and Public Health draws on the diverse expertise of its faculty members and trainees from a broad array of disciplines in order to advance a global understanding of hearing and its impact on overall patient health.
 Please select each team member below for a brief summary of their work.

-Frank R. Lin, MD, PhD is the director of the Cochlear Center for Hearing and Public Health and…Learn More
+Frank R. Lin, MD, PhD is the Director of the Cochlear Center for Hearing and Public Health and a…Learn More

 Carrie L. Nieman, MD, MPH is an assistant professor in the Department of Otolaryngology-Head and…Learn More